aristanetworks/atd-public/topologies/training/labguides/source/ansible_adhoc_and_simple_playbooks.rst

 orchestrated playbooks.

 Before you run your first Ansible ad-hoc command, we’ll need to create a hosts file.
-Open the Atom editor, and create a new file and save it to your desktop with the filename ``hosts``.
+Open the text editor, and create a new file and save it to your desktop with the filename ``hosts``.

 .. code-block:: ini